digitranslab/ledger-website/public/blog/quickbooks-alternative.md

 ### Getting started with Ledger

 **Ledger Cloud** is the easiest way to run Ledger.
 [Sign up](https://my.ledger.app/auth/register) and get the early adopter plan you'll get unlimited users and full features access.

-You can also install and self-host Ledger yourself since it is [open-source](https://github.com/digitranslab/ledger).
-With 2,100+ GitHub stars, Find the [instructions](https://docs.ledger.app/deployment/docker#upgrading) to self-host Ledger.